NiallJeffrey/MomentNetworks/README.md

 ### 20 parameters, 20 data elements, and 1000000 training data realisations

 #### (I)
-Estimate the full (20,20) dimensional distribution P(d | \theta )) with DELFI and compare with MCMC from the known likelihood.
-DELFI fails completely in this set-up.
+Estimate the full (20,20) dimensional distribution P(d | \theta )) with MAF and compare with MCMC from the known likelihood.
+MAF fails completely in this set-up.
 If the number parameters is reduced to 12, DELFI does not fail:

 [/notebooks_testA/delfi_failure_example.ipynb](https://github.com/NiallJeffrey/MomentNetworks/blob/master/notebooks_testA/delfi_failure_example.ipynb)